SUMMARY

 Some topics in the KPMG group exercise that some candidates have encountered in the past include:

-Get ahead in your KPMG group exercise by practicing with our group study exercises to learn how top employers such as KPMG assess you through group and written exercises, and also gain professional tips to improve your performance.
+Get ahead in your KPMG group exercise by practising with our group study exercises to learn how top employers such as KPMG assess you through group and written exercises, and also gain professional tips to improve your performance.

 After the KPMG group exercise, the next exercise in your KPMG Launch Pad is the KPMG analytical exercise.